 The boiling symbolizes the sealing of the tomb where Jesus was laid.
 And the cracking of the egg is a symbol of Jesus’s resurrection, bursting forth in victory over death.

 The words of Jesus in John 11:25 tell us the importance of His resurrection.
 So, let’s read them together…

 I am the resurrection and the life.
 He who believes in Me, though he may die, he shall live.
 And whoever lives and believes in Me shall never die.
 Do you believe this?

 With this one statement, Jesus told us so much about Himself and about our identity in Him as Christians.

 I am the resurrection and the life…

 Jesus is the resurrection.
 It was by His own power that He conquered death and rose from the grave.
-Jesus is the life.
-Because of Him we can experience a new life through our belief in Him.
+And because of the resurrection we can have forgiveness of sin and confidence in our future in heaven with Him one day.